graezykev/explain-nuance-git-merge-rebase/README.md

 >>>>>>> feature
 ```

-And take notes on the console.
+And take notes on the terminal console.

 ```console
 /workspaces/git-nuance-demo-merge (main) $ git merge feature